batazor/status-operator/README.md

 # status-operator
-Service (CRD) for view status public services run in K8S
+Service (CRD) for reviwing the status of public services run in K8S

 ### How does it work?